"Unlimited Realm of Exploration and Experimentation": Methods and Motivations of AI-Generated Sexual Content Creators: Why is AIG-SC Being Created? ( )

 \subsection{Anti-Censorship and AI Safety}

-Some participants mentioned that they created AIG-SC \revision{as a form of political activism (e.g., hacktivism~\cite {jordan_hacktivism_2004}) against the content restrictions enforced by AI companies}.
-Others engaged in similar behavior but with a different goal:to improve AI safety through company-coordinated red-teaming.
+Some participants mentioned that they created AIG-SC \revision{as a form of political activism (e.g., hacktivism~\cite{jordan2004hacktivism}) against the content restrictions enforced by AI companies}.
+Others engaged in similar behavior but with a different goal: to improve AI safety through company-coordinated red-teaming.

 Several participants learned how to make AIG-SC via jailbreaking and/or developed local systems to sidestep perceived censorship and restrictions.
-Like several others, \Pthirtytwo{} holds general disdain for AI companies and their \pquote{hard censorship... to avoid NSFW content}; because of this, they create and share jailbreaking guides to ensure \pquote{that everyone can have access to every tool they need to enjoy an uncensored experience with AI} and to defy corporate censorship:~\pquote{What I enjoyed the most?
-Sharing knowledge. ...And also helping break big AI company TOS [Terms of Service].} For some, this social prestige of standing against companies was a strong motivator. \Pthirtynine{}, a self-described prominent jailbreaker, notes that they jailbreak \pquote{whatever [system] people are having the trouble with the most... another major Claude jailbreaker that kind of went on break, so they [needed help].
+Like several others, \Pthirtytwo{} held general disdain for AI companies and their \pquote{hard censorship... to avoid NSFW content}; because of this, they created and shared jailbreaking guides to ensure \pquote{that everyone can have access to every tool they need to enjoy an uncensored experience with AI} and to defy corporate censorship:~\pquote{What I enjoyed the most?
+Sharing knowledge. ...And also helping break big AI company TOS [Terms of Service].} For some, this social prestige of standing against companies was a strong motivator. \Pthirtynine{}, a self-described prominent jailbreaker, noted that they enjoy jailbreaking \pquote{whatever [system] people are having the trouble with the most... another major Claude jailbreaker that kind of went on break, so they [needed help].
 It's like, all right, all right, all right.
 Let me take care of this.} Beyond helping others in the community, \Pthirtynine{} said that they enjoy \pquote{being regarded as a badass--I like knowing everything and I like people knowing that I know everything.} Others got around censorship by learning how to produce content locally, likening themselves to digital pirates:~\pquote{I’m not going to pay a lot for that thing.
 I’m going to figure out how to do it myself.
 So there’s a sort of pirate aspect of it}~(\Pthirtyfour{}).
+Local generation was also used to circumvent potential copyright violations: \pquote{You can’t generate a Marvel character... why we are choosing to run our own models is we can actually generate what we want to generate.
+We’re not getting blocked by these big companies} (\Ptwelve).